High-flying IPO stocks sell off after quarterly results

 Uber is down 28% since its May IPO, which had easily been this year’s most highly anticipated.
 It is now widely viewed as the most disappointing, while Lyft has slumped 36% from its March IPO.

-Slack Technologies Inc’s (WORK.N) stock price more than doubled on its first day of trading in a direct listing on June 19, but has steadily fallen since then.
+Slack Technologies Inc’s stock price more than doubled on its first day of trading in a direct listing on June 19, but has steadily fallen since then.
 On Friday, Slack closed just 15% above the reference price used in its listing.

-Reporting by Noel Randewich in San Francisco and Arjun Panchadar in Bengaluru; Editing by Richard Chang and Shailesh Kuber
+(Reporting by Noel Randewich; Editing by Richard Chang)